Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/Reflection Functions/Reflection Functions.md

 > [!NOTE]
 > _When importing said class from the `className` parameter.
 The said classes that can be imported can be either from Psych Engine's `source` folder or from HaxeFlixel itself.
 Both each containing their own classes, accompanying its corresponding library package (i.e. the path to the class), for instance: `backend.ClientPrefs`, `objects.CheckboxThingie`, `psychlua.LuaUtils`, etc.</br></br>_
 > _In Psych Engine version <kbd>0.6.3</kbd> and below, the need of including library package when importing classes isn't necessary to add.
-Becuase all of Psych Engine's classes doesn't contain a folder to each classes._
+Because all of Psych Engine's classes doesn't contain a folder to each classes._

 # Property Instances
 ### createInstance(objectName:String, className:String, ?args:Array\<Dynamic\> = null):Any